 Complete Communications Engineering

 Speech recognition is of great interest to the world of academics and industry.
 There are two main classes of speech recognition systems – connected speech recognition and command and control systems.
-Connected speech recognition systems work with continuous speech to closely transcibe the exact speech for various applications.
+Connected speech recognition systems work with continuous speech to closely transcribe the exact speech for various applications.
 These systems can be expensive and hard to come by in an industrial setting.

 Currently, most speech recognition systems actually deployed are for command and control applications.
 In this type of system, the user has a limited set of spoken commands to select system actions that the speech recognizer controls.
 As such, a command and control type of system is better suited for already well understood vector quantization techniques.